diegoboh/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 email: ""
 ---
-I am a PhD student in economics at Universitat Poaaaapeu Fabra, interested mainly in international macroeconomics, macro-finance and financial regulation.
+I am a PhD student in economics at Universitat Poaassaapeu Fabra, interested mainly in international macroeconomics, macro-finance and financial regulation.
 I also work as a research and teaching assistant at the Economics Department.bb